 Today, the company’s repository is robust and full of easily accessible and accurate data.
 MEGA’s HOPEX software facilitated the building of interfaces between data platforms which allowed the data to flow together making it much easier to gain an accurate view of the company’s IT platforms, processes, and business operations.
 The abundance of accurate data and the increased visibility into the company’s processes gave Fannie Mae the ability to build new dashboards and reports to drive actionable work.
 This resulted in the elimination of unnecessary technologies, cost savings, and faster and more streamlined project planning that saved time, money, and reduced project risks.

 Your EA tool should provide clarity and transparency to all levels of your organization and if it’s not, well it might be time for a change.
 EA is becoming increasingly seen as a necessary function for innovation, business growth, digital transformation, and agility, making EA important to all levels of an organization.
 You need a tool that gives your company a collaborative platform to support all stakeholders – from users and practitioners to decisionmakers.
-You need an EA solution that can help in planning, decision-making, and management to ensure improved communication and increased collaboration and transparency.
-For example, an EA tool that offers multiple solutions such as integrated risk management, privacy management, and information architecture, allows stakeholders from these different disciplines to collaborate at the earliest stages of a project, successfully implementing the privacy-by-design approach characterized by proactive, rather than reactive measures, and aims to prevent breaches and compliance issues from occurring.
+You need an EA solution that can help in planning, decision-making, and execution to ensure improved communication and increased collaboration and transparency.
+For example, an EA tool that offers multiple solutions such as integrated risk management, business architecture, and business process analysis, allows stakeholders from these different disciplines to collaborate at the earliest stages of a project, successfully implementing the privacy-by-design approach characterized by proactive, rather than reactive measures, and aims to prevent breaches and compliance issues from occurring.
 If your current tool isn’t providing these services, look elsewhere.

 You should feel like your EA tool vendor is by your side helping your business grow, innovate, and achieve agility.
 Do you feel like your EA tool vender is a trusted partner?
 Do they care about your business?
 Do they understand your business?
 Are they available and ready to help when you need them?
 If you’re shaking your head no, then it’s time for a new trusted EA tool provider that will be there for you, and your organization, and is by your side helping you achieve your goals and allowing you to provide real business value – and be recognized for it!
 We’re keeping tabs on industry best practices and share those with our clients to provide advice on managing their IT landscape, complying with privacy regulations, getting real results, and achieving business outcomes.